-This resource contains an unordered and non-exhaustive list of painpoints that public organizations have shared with us during discussions about membership of the Foundation for Public Code and codebase stewardship.
-This resource can be used to inform our user research, value proposition mapping and business case development for potential members, as well as provide a general overview of the context in which we operate.
+This resource contains an unordered and non-exhaustive list of painpoints that public organizations have shared with us during discussions about the mission of the Foundation for Public Code and codebase stewardship.
+This resource can be used to inform our user research, value proposition mapping and business case development for potential partners, as well as provide a general overview of the context in which we operate.

 These are common challenges faced by public organizations as they mature in their approaches to their digital public infrastructure.

 Developing the exertise to operationally manage digital innovation projects - including in-house development, procurement and the management of third party vendors - often without in-house technical expertise.